HappyFunCorp/happy_seed/lib/generators/happy_seed/ckeditor/templates/docs/README.01.ckeditor.rdoc

 ### Why do you want this?

-Easy html body editor for when you need to add html content through your admin panel/form/etc. We tend to use this for situations in which admins need to be able to add custom content to a page through active_admin etc. It's pretty great.
+Easy html body editor for when you need to add html content through your admin panel/form/etc. Ckeditor is a great solution for this and makes it very easy.

 ### Environment Variables